Home Office Deduction Tips for Airbnb Hosts

 Do you keep an office in a property that you also rent out?
 If so, this must be taken into account when it comes time to file your taxes.
 The home office deduction can change depending on if you’re an owner or a renter.
 A renter is able to deduct a portion of their monthly rent when filing their tax return.
 This percentage is equal to the square footage percentage of the area that’s being used for business purposes.

-Don’t get jammed up with an IRS audit.
-Talk to the pros at Shared Economy Tax today to maximize your tax savings and avoid an IRS audit.
+Talk to the pros at Shared Economy Tax today to maximize your tax savings with the home office deduction and other sophisticated tax strategies.
 Get started today with a one-on-one strategy session with one of our talented tax pros here.